Student Clubs and Organizations

 National Association for Interpretation (NAI).
 The Black Bear Student Chapter of the National Association for Interpretation (NAI) NAI was founded as the first student chapter of the eastern United States and is affiliated with the professional NAI (www.interpnet.com).
 The student run chapter originates in the Parks, Recreation, and Tourism Department.
 It is open to anyone interested in environmental interpretation, education, and outdoor recreation.
 NAI certification is not a requirement for students, and any undergraduate or graduate student can join.
 The NAI Student Chapter provides a forum for those interested in our natural, historical, and cultural surroundings and is dedicated to the advancement of interpretation.
 NAI has taken on the mission of the former The University Recreation Club (TURC) by integrating recreation into our activities.
 NAI members will continue to participate in educational workshops, assist students in obtaining Certified Interpretive Guide training, service projects, hosting guest speakers, and involvement in national conferences.
 Some past NAI events include: “Trip Lunch” where members showed pictures of their outdoor adventures and discussed them, hosted professor emeritus, Wilbur LaPage, held movie nights ion outdoor sports and lifestyle, re-decorating South Annex B with student photographs, ice fishing trips, ’02-’03 guest lecture series, assisting students in obtaining Certified Interpretive Guide training and working within the community to develop interpretive programs and trail maintenance.
 For more information please contact John Daigle at 2850 or email email@example.com.

 Nutrition Club.
 The Nutrition Club is a collective community open to all undergraduate students at the University of Maine interested in nutrition.
 The club focuses on nutrition and food-related activities while providing a number of benefits and opportunities.
-One of the main benefits to joining the Nutrition Club includes its ties to the American Dietetic Association (ADA).
-The club is periodically updated on the events of the ADA and changes in the professional world of dietetics.
+One of the main benefits to joining the Nutrition Club includes its ties to the Academy of Nutrition and Dietetics (AND).
+The club is periodically updated on the events of the AND and changes in the professional world of dietetics.
 Finally, the club offers a number of different volunteer opportunities pertaining to careers in nutrition and dietetics through the “Volunteer for Your Career” program.
 Through this program, groups of students travel once a month to various sites within the area as well as on campus to help the in community and gain valuable experience in nutrition.
 These sites include The Ronald McDonald House and Manna Soup Kitchen in Bangor as well as the YMCA in Old Town.
 Overall, the Nutrition Club looks to provide volunteer opportunities and benefits to all students wishing to become more active within the field of nutrition.
-For more information please contact Susan Sullivan at (207) 581-3130 or email Susan.email@example.com.
+For more information please contact Robert Causey at firstname.lastname@example.org.

 Society for Conservation Biology.
 The University of Maine Student Chapter of the Society for Conservation Biology (SCB) is an organization open to students in all majors interested in conservnig the earth’s resources, especially its living resources: among them plants and animals.
 SCB is currently involved with the Penobscot River Restoration Trust (PRRT) a plan to remove several dams, and upgrade others along the Penobscot River to restore native fish populations, and otherwise improve the condition of the community.
 SCB is planning outreach programs closely with the PRRT in hopes of garnering larger support from the community for this important project.
 We’re alsoinvolved with the Witter Farm project, invasive species removal in Veazie, social outings (such as hiking trips) and guest speakers.
 For more information please contact Aram Calhoun at 207 581-3010 or email email@example.com.

 University of Maine Equestrian Team.
 The University of Maine Equestrian Team competes in the Intercollegiate Horse Show Association (IHSA), Zone 1, Region 2.
 Region 2 schools in IHSA currently offer eight different levels of Hunt Seat Equitation and Hunter Over Fences Equitation, although we accept riders of all riding levels and disciplines.
 The prestigious and historical team has competed for years on the IHSA level and has perfected the art of learning, sportsmanship and fun.
 The team has use of members’ and our coach’s horses in order to improve horse handling, riding and knowledge skills.
 There are no try-outs for the team; however, incoming members undergo a riding evaluation to see what they know about horses and riding.
 Members through Walk-Trot and Open Jumping all have the equal chance to compete in shows and participate in practices.
 The Equestrian Team has much to offer athletes in playing an active role on the University of Maine campus and local community as well.
-Updates and stories on the team can be found at our website.
-For more information please feel free to contact Coach Melissa Spencer at Melissa.email@example.com.
+For more information please feel free to contact Coach Amy Conforti at firstname.lastname@example.org.

 University of Maine Geology Club.
 The University of Maine Geology Club was founded in 1947 (originally as the “Rock and Hammer” Club).
 The club is for undergraduates and graduates, usually involved in the Department of Earth Sciences and the Institute for Quaternary Studies.
 Objectives include planning and attending geological field trips, attending professional meetings, support service projects which work toward a cleaner environment, develop educational materials for the department, institute, and the public and enrich the social life of the University of Maine students interested in earth sciences.
 Trips to other areas of Maine, Canada and the United States are all possible for field research.
 Events this year include Grafton Notch Hiking, Department Potluck, Chili Cook-off and skiing and other social events.
 For more information please contact Dan Lux at (207) 581-4494 or email email@example.com.

 Wildlife Society.
 The Wildlife Society (TWS) is the student chapter and link between the parent chapter and undergraduates who are training to enter the wildlife profession.
 The parent chapter of The Wildlife Society is a professional organization dedicated to the wise management and conservation of the world’s wildlife resources.
 Activities of the student chapter include numerous outings to local ecosystems, field trips (such as whale watching, ice fishing, and bird watching), conducting owl surveys, hosting a seminar series, fundraising for student scholarships, and the maintenance of wood duck nesting boxes in nearby wetlands.
 Recently, TWS has been working on a research project to integrate wildlife ecology, policy education, and management of a local wetland ecosystem.
 This organization is a very active group and has strong commitment to conservation and community outreach.
 In addition, the society sponsors a number of educational activities which are well-attended throughout the year.
-For more information please contact Lindsay Seward at (207) 581-2847 or email email@example.com .
+For more information please contact Sabrina Morano at email@example.com or visit the club’s website.

 Woodsmen’s Team.
 The Woodsmen’s Team is a co-ed organization dedicated to maintaining the old woods skills and competing on the intercollegiate level throughout the Northeast and Canada.
 This team has been a University of Maine tradition for over 40 years.
 Since the beginning, men and women have competed in such events as the cross-cut and bow saw, log roll, fire building, axe throw, speed chop, pulp toss and quarter split.
 These events are meant to simulate the traditional logging activities from the turn of the century.
-For more information please contact Thomas Brann at (207) 581-2836 or email email@example.com.
+For more information visit the Team’s website.

 Xi Sigma Pi.
 Xi Sigma Pi is the Forestry Honor Society and has traditionally been an organization providing services to the students and local community.
 Acceptance into the society is based on high scholastic standing and professional involvement.
 For more information please contact Louis Morin at (207) 581-2854 or email email@example.com .